poold3/PNG-Decoder/README.md

 ## Zlib
 This decoder utilizes zlib-1.3.
 Zlib is available for download at https://www.zlib.net/.
 For more information on the decompression process, see https://www.zlib.net/manual.html.

+## Makefile
+A Makefile has been provided to help compile the PNG-Decoder.
+Simply update the path to zlib and run make.
+This will produce a working shared library file in the lib directory.

 ## Example Usage
 You can interact with the raw pixel data of a PNG by running your PNG through the following steps:
 ```